-Ría Celestún and Ría Lagartos Biosphere Reserves are both important areas for the flamingo (Phoenicopterus ruber ruber) that nest, feed and reproduce here and whose population reaches 23,000 birds.
+Ría Celestún and Ría Lagartos Biosphere Reserves are critical areas for the flamingo (Phoenicopterus ruber) that nest, feed and reproduce here and whose population reaches 23,000 birds.

 Other bird species include the threatened plumbeous kite (Ictinia plumbea) and Brent goose (Branta bernicla), the endangered Muscovy duck (Cairina moschata), and piping plover (Charadrius melodus).

-The area is also of importance as a nesting site for the endangered sea turtles hawksbill turtle (Eretmochelys imbricata) and loggerhead turtle (Caretta caretta).
+The area is also important as a nesting site for the endangered sea turtles hawksbill turtle (Eretmochelys imbricata) and loggerhead turtle (Caretta caretta).

 Threatened or endangered mammal species include the jaguar (Panthera onca), ocelot (Leopardus pardalis), and Northern tamandua (Tamandua mexicana).

-Ría Celestún was decreed a Natural Protected Area in 2000, with the objectives to legally conserve and protect the biological and cultural diversity, and the ecological goods and services of the ecosystems that are represented in the area.
+Ría Celestún was decreed a Natural Protected Area in 2000, with the objectives to legally conserve and protect the biological and cultural diversity and the ecological goods and services of the ecosystem in the area.

-Among the priorities of the Biosphere Reserve are the management and regulation of anthropogenic activities and the promotion of a sustainable development of natural resources, that allows to improve the quality of life of the communities and to conserve the biodiversity.
+Among the priorities of the Biosphere Reserve are the management and regulation of anthropogenic activities and the promotion of sustainable development of natural resources, which allows for improving the quality of life of the communities and conserving biodiversity.
 Some 6,700 people live in the buffer zone.

-At the present time, Celestún is the second fishing producer of the State of Yucatán and one of the localities with the greater population increase of the region.
+Currently, Celestún is the second fishing producer in the State of Yucatán and one of the localities with the greater population increase in the region.

-Three main productive activities are developed in the Biosphere Reserve, fishery, followed by salt extraction and tourist services.
+Three main productive activities are developed in the Biosphere Reserve: fishery, salt extraction, and tourist services.